 Due to the limitations of this method, athletes are always better off using a professionally made product, such as a synthetic urine formula—designed to closely mimic real urine—or a detox solution that can help cleanse one’s system before a drug test.

-If you’re an athlete who’s looking for a reliable product to help you pass a drug test, we suggest reaching for either the Clear Choice Rescue Cleanse formula that can help flush out your system before a test or the Quick Luck Premium Pre-Mixed Synthetic Urine, which is designed to closely mimic real human urine.
+If you’re an athlete who’s looking for a reliable product to help you pass a drug test, we suggest reaching for either the Clear Choice Rescue Cleanse formula which can help flush out your system before a test or the Quick Luck Premium Pre-Mixed Synthetic Urine, which is designed to closely mimic real human urine.

 The product you should choose will ultimately come down to the level of surveillance around your drug test.
 If you’re asked to go into a bathroom and privately pee into a cup, then your safest bet would be using a synthetic urine solution to fill your urine sample cup.
 If this isn’t a possibility for you, we recommend pairing the “water chug” method with a reliable detox solution—just don’t drink more than your recommended daily dose of either.